gloriapul/hobby_sprout/design/concepts/QuizMatchmaker/QuizMatchmaker.md

       };
     }

+    // check if LLM is initialized
+    if (!this.llm) {
+      return {
+        error: "LLM not initialized.
+API key might be missing or invalid.", };
+    }

-    // Prepare prompt for LLM
+    // prep prompt for LLM
     let prompt =
       "Based on the following quiz answers, suggest a single hobby that would best suit the user.
 Your answer should only be the name of the hobby, e.g., 'Gardening' or 'Photography', and nothing else.
 Do not include any introductory or concluding remarks, just the hobby name.\n\nQuestions and Answers:\n";
-    for (const q of allQuestions) {
+    for (const q of QUIZ_QUESTIONS) {
       const response = userResponses.find((r) => r.question === q._id);
       if (response) {
         prompt += `Q: ${q.text}\nA: ${response.answerText}\n`;
       } else {
-        // This case should be prevented by the userResponses.length check, but as a safeguard: return { error: `Missing response for question: ${q.text}.` };
+        // this case should be prevented by the userResponses.length check, but as a safeguard: return { error: `Missing response for question: ${q.text}.` };
       }
     }

     try {
-      // We can assert non-null here since we checked above const result = await this.llmModel!.generateContent(prompt);
-      const responseText = result.response.text();
+      const responseText = await this.llm.executeLLM(prompt);
-      const matchedHobby = responseText.trim(); // Assuming LLM returns just the hobby name
+      const matchedHobby = this.sanitizeHobbyName(responseText);

       if (!matchedHobby) {
         return {